AlvinHew/Projects/Img_Classif_Pseudo/README.md

 # Image Classification with Pseudo Labels

-### Visualize Dataset
+### Problem and Dataset
 This dataset consists of 13296 images of food, annotated with 11 categories.
 For this scenario, we only have ~30% of our dataset labelled.
 Let's investigate how pretraining and self-training can help with our situation.
+We also used [lime](https://lime-ml.readthedocs.io/en/latest/index.html) to interpret the models prediction, where `green` means positive correlation while `red` means negative correlation.

 | Dataset | Split |
 |---|---|